Bhuribhat/Visualizer/README.md

 # N-Puzzle

-This program visualizes the `8-Puzzle` solved by A* Search
+This program visualizes the `8-Puzzle` solved using A* Search,
+Use `N_Puzzle.ipynb` to animates the solution
 **Instruction:**

 1. Create an animation that illustrates each steps in solution